 Crua Outdoors are a winter tent manufacturer with some nifty bespoke technology and they claim they offer the world’s first insulated tents.
-Certainly the Crua Tri is incredibly comfortable.
+Certainly the Crua Dual Combo is incredibly comfortable.
 It’s immensely spacious, rock solid in the wind and the insulation also keeps the interior quiet and dark.

-It’s heavier than The Artic Oven but it’s a heck of a lot lighter on the wallet.
+It’s lighter than The Arctic Oven both in weight and on the wallet!
 You won’t have to spend many nights in it for it to become cheaper than a hotel room, especially for family trips away.

 So if you (or some family members) really can’t stand being cold but like the idea of spending some quality time outdoors this winter, it’s definitely worth checking it out. perfect for winter glamping!

 This is a truly epic expedition tent although you’ll not want to buy it for your first trip!
 If you need to go to either of the Poles for any reason or if you’re dog-sledding perhaps or doing a long winter hunt, then this has got to be one to consider.

 For most of us the 56lbs of weight is too much and the price tag is extremely punchy.
 But it’s well worth ogling the specs.
 It’s got a proper living space.
 The large vestibule acts as a really effective transition from freezing outside to warm inside.
 The Vapex technology means the tent both breathes and is completely waterproof.
 And you can even use a wood burning tent stove in it!

 It really is a beautiful piece of kit that will make you think you aren’t in a tent at all!